 Season Guide to CSL Fall 2019 - Spring 2020

 CSL is an intercollegiate gaming league open to all accredited colleges and universities in North America.
 We will be running a year-long season with weekly matches.
-There will be two divisions: Star League for "competitive teams" and Open League for "casual teams".
-During the regular season, teams will play Best of Threes in round robin conferences.
-The round robin will be (roughly) geographical, played across both Fall and Spring, with the top teams advancing to a double-elimination playoff bracket, Best of Three upper bracket and Best of Three lower bracket (up to two matches per week).
-The final match will be Best of Five with the upper bracket team starting 1-0 automatically.
+There will be a single unified division - Star League.
+During the regular season, teams will play Best of Three matches, with each team fielding 3 players playing individual games in round robin conferences.
+The round robin will be (roughly) geographical, played across both Fall and Spring, with the top teams advancing to a single elimination playoff bracket, Best of Three.
+The final match will be Best of Three.

 Summary of Key Points

-- Regular season format is round robin group play, with a format of best of three
+- Regular season is round robin group play, with a format of best of three

-- Teams need (1) a coordinator and (2) a minimum of five unique players; a coordinator may also be a player if eligible
+- Teams need (1) a coordinator and (3) three unique players; a coordinator may also be a player if eligible

 Schedule - Regular Season